Skip to content

 Built-in toolsbash, read, write, web_search; MCP integrationclaude-agent-sdk

-StreamingSSE events, sync/async streams, text_stream iteratoranthropic-sdk-python
+StreamingSSE events, sync and async streams, text_stream iteratoranthropic

 Permission systemRoutes tool requests through safety checks before dispatchclaude-agent-sdk